Poggecci/INSO-GH-API-QUERY/README.md

    - `organization` this will be used as the name of the organization
    - `milestoneStartsOn` the `datetime` at which the milestone starts
    - `milestoneEndsOn` the `datetime` at which the milestone ends if either one of `milestoneStartsOn` or `milestoneEndsOn` is missing then there will not be any use of the decay function in the calculation of the score of issues
    - `teams` this field is a list of key/value pairs.
 The key of each pair is the team name.
 It _must_ also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
 The value of each pair is a JSON with the fields
      - `managers` which contains a list of the GitHub logins that belong to the managers of the team and therefore do not get any points for closing issues, even if they were assigned to them.
      - `milestone` which must be the name of the milestone to use, so that different projects can use different milestone names
+     - `milestoneGrade` which specifies the maximum grade achievable for this milestone.
 2. Run the script from the command line:

 ```bash